 You get a value of $3051 for 20,000 Aeroplan points.
 Still following?

-With the American Express Aeroplan Card, you get 53,000 Aeroplan points for $120, and everyone is eligible.
-With the TD Aeroplan Visa Infinite Card, you get 57,500 points for $139 and even more points if you take advantage of the renewal bonus.
+With the American Express Aeroplan Card, you get 44,000 Aeroplan points for $120, and everyone is eligible.
+With the TD Aeroplan Visa Infinite Card, you get 52,000 points for $139.

 I’ll mention another example of flights you’ll love even more in a minute too!

-But it can be so much more too: variable-value rewards are so much better than bank points and the terrible cashback people always use, unfortunately (those are fixed-value rewards).
+But it can be so much more too: rewards of the more lucrative type are so much better than bank points and the terrible cashback people always use, unfortunately (those are rewards of the more simple type).

-The value of variable-value rewards is literally UNLIMITED!!!
+The value of rewards of the more lucrative type is literally UNLIMITED!!!
 As you can see.
-Instead of our Flytrippers Valuation of ≈ $675, it gives you $7000 in this extreme example.
+Instead of our Flytrippers Valuation of ≈ $420, it gives you $6000 in this extreme example.
 About 10 times more!!!
 That’s what the “≈” symbol stands for!
 It depends on how well you use your points!
 For Aeroplan, it’s unlimited!

 (Aeroplan is the world’s airline rewards program with the most partners by the way!)